 History is created by individuals.
 Who will you learn about?
 Below are some historical figures who were influential to Salem and its history.

 Roger Conant: The founder of Salem, originally named “Naumkeag.”
-Failed at setting up fishing station at Cape Ann and came upon Salem’s harbor.
-Came with his small band of loyal followers.
+Moved to Salem from a failed fishing colony at Cape Ann his small band of loyal followers.
 (1626)

 John Endicott: Arrived in Salem two years after Conant with 50 new colonists to rejuvenate the exhausted pioneers.
-These new settlers began growth within the colony and encouraged the renaming of the land from “Naumkeag” to “Salem,” an adaptation of the Hebrew, “Peace,” a name to reflect the colonists mounting self-assuredness and hopes.
+The following year, 1629, Naumkeag was renamed “Salem,” an adaptation of the Hebrew word for “peace.”
 (1628)

 Capt.
 Nathaniel Hathorne: Author Nathaniel Hawthorne’s father, Capt.
 Nathaniel Hathorne was commander of the brig Nabby.
 (1807-1808)